Evan Mackie: Channel Front

 At the time of Mackie's arrival at No. 485 Squadron in early December, it was based at Kenley as part of No. 11 Group and operating Spitfires.
 There were few offensive operations so much of his early flying with the unit was patrolling and carrying out air-sea rescues.
 On 12 February 1942, the squadron flew a mission escorting bombers attempting to disrupt the Channel Dash by the German battleships Scharnhorst and Gneisenau.
 This marked Mackie's first encounter with the Luftwaffe.
-He flew in a flight led by Bill Crawford-Compton, who led it in pursuit of four Messerschmitt Bf 109 fighters sighted as the squadron neared the Belgian coast.
+His flight, led by Bill Crawford-Compton, pursued four Messerschmitt Bf 109 fighters sighted as the squadron neared the Belgian coast.
 Mackie expended his ammunition without success in the resulting encounter although Crawford-Compton destroyed one Bf 109.

 Afterwards, the squadron resumed its normal duties but on 26 March, while escorting bombers to Le Havre, he shared in destroying a Bf 109; Crawford-Compton was the other pilot involved.
 Operations to France began to increase in number and exactly a month later Mackie was credited with the probable destruction of a Focke-Wulf Fw 190 fighter over Boulogne-Saint-Omer.
 His Spitfire was hit by flak in the port wing while crossing the French coast on the return flight to Kenley but he returned to base safely.
 In June he was appointed deputy commander of one of the squadron's flights.
 The following month, the squadron was withdrawn to Kings Cliffe, in No. 12 Group, for a period of less demanding duties of convoy patrols over the North Sea.
 However, it was still called upon to carry small scale low level sweeps, termed 'Rhubarbs' and involving two to six aircraft at a time, to northern France and the Low Countries.